Jayanthi-T/Tax-Calculator/README.md

 ```
 localhost:8080/products
 ```
-This GET request displays all the products available in the database.
+This GET request displays all the products available in the database in JSON format.

 ### POST Endpoint
 ```
 localhost:8080/products/new
 ```
 This POST request returns the Tax and Price of the product that is newly added.
+For POST request, give the input in JSON format that includes Product Type,Quantity and Unit Price.

 ### DELETE Endpoint
 ```